WetJett/Jettpass_local/README.md

 # Jettpass_local
 ## In English (short)
 **Jettpass** is a local, offline password manager with encryption and GUI.
-It works on Windows 10 and Linux Mint (tested).
+It works on Windows 10 and Linux Mint, Arch (tested).

 ### Features:
 - Store encrypted password entries